praekeltfoundation/ways-of-working/docs/tools.rst

 Hub
 ---

-We use Hub_ to interface with GitHub_'s API.
+For projects with issues tracked in Github issues, We use Hub_ to interface with GitHub_'s API.
 Use it allows one to turn issues on GitHub into pull-requests.
-If that is done then once the pull-request is merged into the main branch the issue is automatically closed.
+If that is done then once the pull-request ismerged into the main branch the issue is automatically closed.

 Sentry
 ------